Italian-American recipes, & more.

 Welcome to A Simple Palate!

-Here, you’ll find a variety of my favorite Italian and Italian-American recipes, with a little bit of everything else in between.
+Here you’ll find some of my favorite Italian and Italian-American recipes, plus a little bit of everything else I love to cook.
+My hope is that these meals bring your family together the way they’ve always done for mine.

 About Bethany